 FAQ’s – Questions about Ice Skating Lessons

-Ice Skating Lessons can be booked for 15 minutes, 30 minutes, 45 minutes and 1 hour duration.
-30 minutes is both popular and a good length of time to learn skills and still have some time to practice on your skating session.
+30 minutes is a popular lesson length to learn new skills and still have some time to enjoy practicing on your skating session.

 If you have a change in circumstances and need to reschedule or cancel your Ice Skating Lesson, a full 48 hours notice is required to carry your lesson credit forward or issue a refund.

 More Ice Skating Questions

 We highly recommend wearing light layers, covered legs and covered arms.

 It’s a good idea to remove hats, scarves and long coats before getting on the ice because they can cause accidents if they fall off and/or get under someone’s feet.

 Gloves or mittens are also good because there will be times when you’ll need to touch the ice to learn to stand from a sitting position (aka falling over).

 For toddlers and little ones, we highly recommend waterproof trousers/pants as kids are more likely to sit/fall often in their first few visits to skating.

 Yes.
 Everyone has to pay to get on the ice.
 There is an entry fee regardless of whether you are taking an Ice Skating Lesson.